Koh Kood Island Thailand

 Ao Phrao Beach Koh Kood – long stretch of beach, where the jungle meets the sand.
 Lovely and calm when I was there and had a snorkel.
 Bad visibility but I still spotted an octopus!

-Bang Bao Beach Koh Kood – Definitely recommend this beach, a few restaurants and bars to eat and drink on it which is perfect.
+Bang Bao Beach – Definitely recommend this beach, a few restaurants and bars to eat and drink on it which is perfect.
 It’s still very green with white sand and clear water.

 Million Beach Koh Kood – Million beach is a smaller beach with two resorts on it.
 At the time I went it was extremely quiet.
 It has a little pier and a small rock island nearby which has some decent snorkelling and you can dive a bit deeper.
 We had the best sunset view here.